skarrea/HC-docs/docs/on-boarding.md

 ### Purpose

-Describe the steps and responsibilities required to onboard new users to the Hunt Cloud environment.
+Describe the steps and responsibilities required to on-board new users to the Hunt Cloud environment.

 ### Scope